aimee0317/hospital-emergency-department-tableau-dashboard/README.md

 - The most common disposition of patients was to return home, and the second most common was to Children's or Cancer Centers.
 - The majority of patients visited healthcare facilities that were nonprofit corporations and limited liability corporations in California.
 <br>
-**NOTE**: Due to the utilization of a subset of the actual data, the analysis may not fully reflect reality.
+NOTE: Due to the utilization of a subset of the actual data, the analysis may not fully reflect reality.
 The analysis is primarily for demonstration purposes.

 ### Future Improvements
 - While displaying the actual numbers of ED visits and ED admits provides more details, presenting the figures as percentages of the total visits could offer a better sense of proportion.